KaiWalter/automate-posts/posts/nvim-windows-build-plugins.md

 ### getLatestGithubRepo.ps1

-Script to find and download a given file pattern from a GitHub repo's latest releases:
+This script is a generalization of another [post](https://community.ops.io/kaiwalter/install-winget-latest-release-with-powershell-in-one-go-3kka) to find and download a file with a given complete file name or a file pattern from a GitHub repo's latest releases:

 ```
 [CmdletBinding()]